htcondor/htcondor-ce/docs/installation/central-collector.md

 #### Configuring HTCondor-CE View ####

-The HTCondor-CE View is an optional web interface to the status of your CE.
+The HTCondor-CE View is an optional web interface to the status of all HTCondor-CEs advertising to your Central Collector.
 To run the HTCondor-CE View, install the appropriate package and set the relevant configuration.

 1. Begin by installing the `htcondor-ce-view` package: